realmorg/realm/packages/realm/README.md

 Visit https://realm.codes to view the full documentation.

 ## What is Realm?
 Realm is an HTML framework for building MVP.
 It is designed to be simple, lightweight, and easy to use.
 Realm is built on top of Native web components.
-As a business founder and developer, our main focus is to speed up the development and deliver it to customer faster than other.
+No-tooling, No-bundler, less javascript.
+Just take care of your product and ship it fast.

-Realm is not a replacement for [React](https://react.dev), [Vue](https://vuejs.org/), or [Svelte](https://svelte.dev).
-If your web application is complex we encourages you to use them instead.
+If your web app is complex enough please use [React](https://react.dev), [Vue](https://vuejs.org/), or [Svelte](https://svelte.dev) instead.

 ## Contributing
 Please see [CONTRIBUTING.MD](https://github.com/realmorg/realm/blob/main/.github/CONTRIBUTING.md).